coderofsalvation/audiobrowse.bash/README.md

 # Why

-Because simple audition of directories should be possible using easy peasy arrowkeys & pressing enter.
+Because deadsimple audition of directories with samples should be easy peasy like so:

 <center><img alt="" src="audiobrowse.bash.png"/></center>